altertic/svelteKit-models/README.md

 # svelteKit-example-app

-A demo app to display user profiles, built with SvelteKit.
+A test app to display cam models profiles, built with SvelteKit.

 ## Requirements